Refusing Family Therapy After Dad's Surgery: AITA for Prioritizing My Mental Health?

 Comment from u/PizzaLover_123

 The decision to refuse family therapy may indicate underlying issues related to trust and vulnerability.
-A clinical psychologist points out that many individuals struggle with sharing personal feelings due to fears of judgment or rejection.
+Many individuals struggle with sharing personal feelings due to fears of judgment or rejection.
 Research in cognitive-behavioral therapy suggests that addressing these fears directly can lead to more productive family interactions.

 To improve family dynamics, consider these steps: Immediate (today), communicate your feelings to a trusted friend or therapist.
 Short-term (1–2 weeks), engage in self-reflection to identify specific concerns about family therapy.
 Longer-term (1–3 months), explore alternative therapeutic options, like individual counseling, to build confidence in sharing feelings.
 This structured approach can lead to more positive family interactions over time.